conventional-changelog/standard-version/README.md

 ### Use a specific context

-If you want to use a specific context, you can use `--context <file.json>` or `-c  <file.json>`
+If you want to use a specific context, you can use `--context <file.json>` or `-c  <file.json>` For example, if you use a private version control system installed locally as gitlab, and your url does not contain the gitlab keyword (http:://myprivaterepo.company.com).
+It is mandatory to inform manually 'standard-version' on the context to be used.

 Example `gitlab.json` :
 ```json